 Under Kalonji’s direction as Founder/National Coordinator of the FTP Movement, programs such as International Feed The People, Siafu Youth Corps, Mama's Army and the National Coalition to Combat Police Terrorism, have matured and developed.

 Kalonji Jama Changa is author of the bestselling book, “How to Build a People’s Army” and co-producer of the documentary “Organizing is the New Cool”.

-Kalonji Jama Changa currently serves as co-chair of the Urban Survival and Preparedness Institute and Director of Freedom Home Academy, an independent Afrikan center school in Atlanta, Georgia.
+Kalonji Jama Changa currently serves as co-chair of the Urban Survival and Preparedness Institute and is co-founder of Black Power Media.

 Dr. Cynthia McKinney is an internationally renowned peace activist who honed her professional skills in the Georgia Legislature and the United States Congress.

 In 2015, Dr. McKinney earned a Ph.D. in Leadership and Change.
 A natural teacher, Dr. McKinney has lectured in classrooms across the world.
 Dr. Cynthia McKinney was the first Member of Congress to demand an investigation of 9/11/2001.
 She voted against every war-funding bill while in Congress.